 - Exploring the white beaches running alongside the south west coastal road

 The route organised was excellent – we feel that we saw lots of different sides to Sardinia and escaped the normal tourist trail, really getting under its skin!

-Following your arrival in Sardinia at Alghero-Fertilia Airport (AHO) in the north of the island, we transfer you to your accommodation in Alghero where we can prepare your bikes and you can relax a little after your flight.
+Following your arrival in Sardinia at Alghero-Fertilia Airport (AHO) in the north of the island, we transfer you to your accommodation in Alghero where you can prepare your bikes and you can relax a little after your flight.
 Due to its strategic position at the Mediterranean Sea, Alghero was built around a fortified port and its small winding streets make a great place to explore.
 Depending on the flight times, you can perhaps enjoy a short warm up pedal to explore the nearby countryside.

 - Meals: Breakfast

 - Ascent: 850 Metres Approx.

 Leaving Alghero, you follow the spectacular coastline to Bosa.
 The road is a rollercoaster of a route with high cliffs ascending from the coast, interspersed with little rocky bays and ancient watch towers.
 Make sure you keep an eye out for the sea birds, including griffon vultures, that can be spotted perched precariously high up on the rocky cliffs.

 Situated on the Planargia flatlands, Bosa is a charming town situated in the Temo River Valley close to the sea.
 It is overlooked by the Serravalle Castle, from where the houses of the medieval centre start and then descend to the river bank.
 Tonight you can take your evening meal in the centre of Bosa.
 With the local cuisine based on fish and seafood and traditionally accompanied by a glass of Malvasia, Bosa’s lovely wine, it makes for a fitting end to a day on the bike.